Documents de travail

 This paper provides empirical evidence that, after fiscal scandals, individuals substantially revise their views on redistribution.
 I exploit as a quasi-natural experiment the 2016 Panama Papers scandal which revealed top-income tax evasion behaviour simultaneously worldwide.
 The empirical investigation relies on two original sources of data: a longitudinal dataset on United Kingdom households and a survey conducted in twenty-two European countries.
 Using a difference-in-differences strategy, I find an increase in pro-redistribution statements post-scandal ranging between 2% and 3.3%.
 Responses are heterogeneous on income levels and on political affiliations, with larger responses from right-wing individuals.
 The change in redistribution preferences is moderately translated into votes: I find an increase in voting intentions for the left and negative for the right-wing parties.
 Complementary estimations at the European-level indicate that pro-redistribution responses increase with media coverage and shock intensity (i.e., number of individuals involved).

-I study the role of communication and commitment between an informed and an uninformed agent.
-The two agents contribute to a joint project such that (i) the agents’ actions are substitutable, and (ii) the actions are constrained.
-In the absence of commitment and when decision-making is simultaneous, there is full information revelation as long as constraints are not binding.
+An informed and an uninformed agent both contribute to a joint coordination game such that their actions are substitutable and constrained.
+When agents are allowed to share information prior to the coordination stage, in the absence of commitment , there is full information revelation as long as constraints are not binding.
 The presence of binding constraints results in only partial revelation of information in equilibrium.
 The most informative equilibrium is strictly pareto dominant.
-When decisions are sequential, information revealed is unchanged but the actions of the agents change, resulting in higher welfare.
-Finally, I characterize the ex ante optimal commitment mechanism for the uninformed agent.
-Providing greater commitment power strictly raises welfare of both agents and leads to greater overall efficiency.
+Allowing for limited commitment strictly increases (ex ante) welfare of both agents.
+I completely characterize the optimal commitment mechanism for the uninformed agent.
+Finally, I apply the theoretical results to the problem of information sharing and binding agreements in international alliances.

 In their attempts to implement universal health coverage (UHC), different developing countries encounter different types of obstacles.
 In Tunisia, major challenges include a widespread informal sector and protestors’ general discontent with rising economic insecurity and inequality, the rollback of the state and public welfare.
 We apply a contingent valuation survey to a non-healthcare-covered Tunisian sample vis-à-vis joining and paying for a health insurance scheme.
 We pay attention to the nature of the willingness- to-pay (WTP) values obtained, distinguishing genuine null from protest values.
 The latter may reflect not only protesters’ beliefs regarding the survey, but also their lack of trust in government’s commitment to ensuring the provision of quality healthcare.
 We use alternative econometric modeling strategies to account and correct for selection issues arising from protest answers.
 Our results support the presence of self- selection and, by predicting protesters’ WTP, allow the “true” sample mean WTP to be computed.
 This appears to be about 14% higher than the elicited mean WTP.
 The WTP of the poorest non-covered respondents represents about one and a half times the current contributions of the poorest formal sector enrollees, suggesting that voluntary affiliation to the formal health insurance scheme could be a step towards achieving UHC.
 Overall, we highlight the importance of taking into account protest positions for the evaluation of progress towards UHC.